Certified Clinical Anesthesia Assistant (CCAA)

 Maintaining the CCAA

 Applicant must continue to be a member is good standing with the Society.
-Applicant must complete 25 professional development credits each year to be eligible and to maintain their CCAA status with the CSRT.
+Applicant must complete 25 relevant professional development credits each year to be eligible and to maintain their CCAA status with the CSRT.
 For the purposes of the CCAA, the year will mirror the CSRT membership year and run from April 1 to March 31.
 Annually 10% of the members and associate member’s with the CCAA professional designation will be randomly selected to submit their personal professional portfolio to the CSRT for review.
 Registered and associate members with the CCAA designation that do not complete the required credits, or submit their portfolio upon request will be automatically removed from the CCAA designation.